GoogleCloudPlatform/terraform-google-enterprise-application/README.md

 ## Applications (Apps)
 This repo demostrates setting up the developer platform for one or more *Apps* which is a high level of grouping of releated service or workloads.
 Apps are created infrequently and may include multiple namespaces, team scopes, and dedicated IP address.
 A multi-tenant cluster can contain multiple Apps.

-### hello-world-service example
+### hello-world example

-This [hello-world-service](https://github.com/GoogleContainerTools/skaffold/tree/v2.13.2/examples/getting-started) example is a very simple Go application that is deployed along with the codebase as a placeholder, it uses basic skaffold features:
+This [hello-world](https://github.com/GoogleContainerTools/skaffold/tree/v2.13.2/examples/getting-started) example is a very simple Go application that is deployed along with the codebase as a placeholder, it uses basic skaffold features:

 * **building** a single Go file app and with a multistage `Dockerfile` using local docker to build
 * **tagging** using the default tagPolicy (`gitCommit`)
 * **deploying** a single container pod using `kubectl`

-The example is extracted from the skaffold repository and the source code is stored in `6-appsource/hello-world-service`.
+The example is extracted from the skaffold repository and the source code is stored in `6-appsource/hello-world`.

 ### Cymbal Bank example
 The [Cymbal Bank](https://github.com/GoogleCloudPlatform/bank-of-anthos) (`cymbal-bank`) sample App is included in the repository.
 Within each stage there are specific configurations needed for deploying the sample application.
 For custom applications, be sure to replace the existing Cymbal Bank content with your own applications and configurations.